SHNecro/ShanghaiJAR/README.md

 - Reworked PA system for potential issues adding new PAs
 - Minor balancing of DruidMan, minor difficulty increase for stunlocking
 - Events, cutscenes up to midway point of first postgame area
-- Moved some constant data out to external files so map editor can edit
+- Moved some constant data out to external files so map editor can edit (data/data/*.xml)
+- Added editors for external data
+- Added music player, audio engine to map editor for bgm/sound effects